Published:

 Overcomplicating the COA

-Misclassifying large expenses can trigger IRS red flags.
+Large improvements like replacing a roof or renovating a unit should not be treated the same as routine maintenance.
 Repairs (deductible immediately) restore a property to its original condition, while improvements (depreciated over time) add value or prolong life.
-An error here distorts your GL and impacts your rental property repair tax deduction.
-According to recent data, 22% of landlords lose thousands in deductions due to errors like failing to distinguish these categories properly.
+An error here can distort your general ledger and negatively impact your rental property repair tax deduction.

 Neglecting property-level tracking

-Failing to reconcile your bank statement with your GL leads to "ghost" transactions or missing income.
+Failing to reconcile your bank statement with your general ledger can lead to "ghost" transactions or missing income.
 If your bank says you have $10,000, but your GL says $12,000, your records are wrong.
-Regular reconciliation ensures that your rental income tracker matches reality.
+Regular reconciliation, at least monthly, ensures that your rental income tracker matches reality.

 Free All-in-One Property Management Software